Codemasters9122/User-Authentication-Page/README.md

 Open login.html in a web browser.
 Enter your username and password.
 Click the "Log In" button to submit the form.
-Upon successful login**, you will receive an alert message.
+Though having minor errors,upon successful login, you will receive an alert message.

 **Contributing**

 If you'd like to contribute to this project, please fork the repository and create a pull request with your changes.